wellhausen/bedford-analysis/README.md

 You can view the deployed code here: https://bedford-analysis.herokuapp.com/

-For a sample CSV to use with the project, download: [Download Sample CSV](census_2009b.csv)
+For a sample CSV to use with the project, see: [Download Sample CSV](census_2009b.csv)